oracle-livelabs/apex/crm-apexlang/3-prepare-inputs-and-generate-metadata/images/4-deploy-configure-and-customize-application.md

 - Register the schema in RESTful Services.
 - Import the generated blueprint file into APEX workspace.
 - Configure user roles through User Access Control.
-- Launch the application and customize the UI.
+- Launch and explore the application.

 ## Task 1: Prepare the APEX Environment